apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Titanic first-class menu, victim's pocket watch going on sale at auction**
+**House censures Rep. Rashida Tlaib amid bipartisan backlash over Israel comments**

-You can read more about it [here](https://www.cbsnews.com/news/titanic-menu-auction-pocket-watch/).
+You can read more about it [here](https://www.cbsnews.com/news/rashida-tlaib-censure-vote-rich-mccormick-marjorie-taylor-greene/).

 ## Requirements
 - Python 3.8